Surrey Langley SkyTrain

 Learn how City of Surrey is moving forward with a SkyTrain extension along Fraser Highway.

-We’re moving forward with a SkyTrain extension along Fraser Highway.
+We’re moving forward with the Surrey Langley SkyTrain Project to be delivered by the Province of BC.
 It will connect Surrey and Langley, and the rest of the region.

-As the backbone of our rapid transit network, SkyTrain will offer riders fast, frequent, high-capacity service.
+As the backbone of our rapid transit network, SkyTrain offers riders fast, frequent, high-capacity service.
 Our focus is to get Surrey residents where they need to go quickly, safely, and affordably.

 The proposed project includes:

-Surrey and Langley are among the fastest-growing cities in the Lower Mainland.
+Surrey and Langley are among the fastest-growing cities in Metro Vancouver.